Exploring The Valley of the Kings: A Visitor's Guide

 Tomb of Tutankhamun (62)

-Valley of the Kings History: Ancient Egypt's Necropolis of the Kings
+Valley of the Kings History: Ancient Egypt's Necropolis of the Pharaohs

-The valley takes its name from the sumptuously furnished tombs constructed here for kings of the 18th, 19th, and 20th Dynasties.
+The valley takes its name from the sumptuously furnished tombs constructed here for the pharaohs of the 18th, 19th, and 20th Dynasties.
 In contrast to the pyramid tombs, which had previously been favored, these tombs consist of a series of passages and chambers hewn from the rock.
-Like the chambers within the pyramids, these were intended only for the reception of the sarcophagus: the temples dedicated to the cult of the dead kings were built in the plain.
+Like the chambers within the pyramids, these were intended only for the reception of the sarcophagus: the temples dedicated to the cult of the dead pharaohs were built in the plain.

 The scenes and texts were chiefly taken from two books closely related to one another.
 The first is the Book of what is in the Underworld, which has 12 chapters, since the Underworld (Duat) was thought of as being divided into 12 parts or caverns, corresponding to the 12 hours of the night.
 In the center of each of these scenes is a river on which the ram-headed sun god and his train are sailing in the solar barque, briefly dispensing light and life.
 The banks of the river, above and below, are populated by spirits, demons, and monsters, which greet the sun god as he passes, and fend off his enemies.